PicsArt/cppbind/docs/main_features/var_def.md

 - **include_cxx** - additional C++ includes added to generated C bindings.

-- **shared_ref** - variable to manage how the object is held.
-If set to false, the generated binding creates a regular pointer, otherwise a shared pointer.
+- **shared_ref** - variable to define how the underlying C++ object is managed.
+If set to false, the underlying object is kept as a raw pointer, otherwise it is managed by a shared pointer.
+    More on memory management can be found [here](memory_management.md).

 - **template** - variable for template types/functions to specify all possible types for template parameters.
 More details are